gtod/postgres-json/doc/user-guide.md

 ###### Homogeneous JSON documents

-It may be obvious to you, but it's worth saying explicitly that there is nothing stopping you creating some *model* `cat` and then stuffing *any JSON document you like* into it:
+It is worth saying explicitly that there is nothing stopping you creating some model `cat` and then stuffing *any JSON document you like* into it:

 ```common-lisp
 (create-model 'cat)